Dodo Mobile Phone Plans Review

 $39.90 Large Plan Compared

-At the business end of Dodo’s plans and the old bird runs into a few of its foes – SpinTel and Moose Mobile both offer very compelling 10GB plans for under $35.
+At the business end of Dodo’s plans and the old bird runs into a few of its foes – SpinTel and Moose Mobile both offer very compelling 10GB plans for under $35, but if you sign up for 12 months on Dodo 24GB blows anything out of the water.
 Amaysim also offers a solid plan with international calls & texts thrown in.
 Dodo somewhat struggles to compete with 8GB for $40-odd on a month-to-month basis – the prohibitive set-up fee isn’t doing it any favours either.

 Dodo Prepaid Plans Compared